 Pinyin: qù ___ zěn me zǒu?

 English: How do I get to ___?

 English: Go back

 Pinyin: yī zhī zǒu

 English: Go straight

 Pinyin: nǐ kàn ___ de shí hou, ___.

 - Pronunciation is way more important than grammar.
 If you’re concerned about how to structure your “How do I get there?” question, forget it.
 Pronouncing the name of the place you’re going to is enough to get you there.

-- Listen to how natives use these phrases.
-You can use the FluentU app on iOS or Android as it provides hundreds of authentic Mandarin clips that will show you how natives actually speak.
+- Listen to how native speakers use these phrases.
+You can use FluentU to learn Chinese with hundreds of native Mandarin videos that will show you how natives actually speak.
 There are also plenty of learning tools to help you retain information.

 - Complete sentences are often not necessary in conversation.